-What is Environmental Triangulation?
+What is environmental triangulation?

-A brief introduction to Environmental Triangulation
+A brief introduction to environmental triangulation

 For more best practices see our method overview

-Definition of Environmental Triangulation
+Definition of environmental triangulation

 Environmental triangulation is a type of triangulation that requires researchers to identify environmental aspects that might have an impact on the data gathering of data in a qualitative research project.
 For instance, the responses gathered at a particular time of day, or season of the year may vary.
 Or the setting in which an interview takes place, whether it is indoors, outdoors, at the researcher's lab or in the field.